kaleab27/kaleab27/README.md

 # **I am Kaleab, Sofware Developer**

-I am currently an Undergraduate Engineering student, learning, doing some fleelancing and working on my personal projects side by side.
+I am currently an Undergraduate Engineering student, learning, doing some freelancing and working on my personal projects side by side.
 Also a huge **anime** fan (🍥🍜🦊Naruto).

 - 🔭 I’m currently working on a Admin Dashboard for a church group in my University